DataDog/documentation/content/en/integrations/observability_pipelines/guide/control_log_volume_and_size.md

 ### Collapse multiple events into a single log

-In some cases, multiple logs can be consolidated into a single log, so another way to cut down on log volume is to merge multiple logs into a single log.
+In some cases, multiple logs can be consolidated into a single log.
+Thus, another way to cut down on log volume is to merge multiple logs into a single log.
 Use the [reduce transform][9] to reduce multiple logs into one.

-The example below uses a reduce transform configuration to merge multiple Ruby log exceptions event.
+The example below uses a reduce transform configuration to merge multiple Ruby log exceptions events.

 {{< tabs >}}
 {{% tab "YAML" %}}